-- Endurance – at any point in time i want you to be able to swim for an hour straight, do a 3-4 hour ride, run for 1.5 to 2 hours.
+- Endurance – at any point in time i want you to be able to swim for an hour straight, do a 3 hour ride and run for 1.5 hours

 - Technique – poor technique can the root of all evil, however movement patterns are very entrenched in the age group athlete.
 I like to work on efficiency and making sure the technique isnt causing injury. technique should be a holistic approach to having enough strength, flexibility and range of motion to allow the body what it needs to do.

 - Resilience / Durabilty – I want the athlete to be resilient to the many obstacles that are thrown their way.
 Busy work weeks, family demands, etc etc. i want you to be able to continue to train in and around those challenges by adjusting your program – not throwing a week away.